 Watch the video below for more information on Dr. Blake.

-Dr. Blake practices at Memorial Hermann Medical Group Headache Center of Northwest.
+Dr. Blake practices at Memorial Hermann Medical Group Headache Center of Greater Heights.

 Dr. Pamela Blake, director of the Headache Center at Memorial Hermann Northwest Hospital, explains the causes of chronic daily headaches and treatment options